gruffvaughan/topologic-scene-renderer/README.md

-# DRAFT topologicpy Animation Renderer
+# topologicpy Scene Renderer

-The topologicpy Animation Renderer is a python application that allows you to export animations using the [topologicpy](https://pypi.org/project/topologicpy/) library, an open-source python 3 implementation of [Topologic](https://topologic.app/) which is a powerful spatial modelling and analysis software library that revolutionizes the way you design architectural spaces, buildings, and artefacts.
+The topologicpy Scene Renderer is a python application that allows you to export animations using the [topologicpy](https://pypi.org/project/topologicpy/) library, an open-source python3 implementation of [Topologic](https://topologic.app/) which is a powerful spatial modelling and analysis software library that revolutionizes the way you design architectural spaces, buildings, and artefacts.
 It provides a user-friendly interface for generating various geometric shapes, applying transformations, and exporting image sequences and video files.

 ## Features